 CASA Members Take ASC Message to DC

-A group of eighteen ASC representatives and members of CASA participated in the Ambulatory Surgery Center Association (ASCA) Washington DC Fly-In, last week.
-In a week where healthcare was the focus on Capitol Hill, the CASA team was able to take the ASC message to 20 California legislators.
+A group of thirteen ASC representatives and members of CASA participated in the Ambulatory Surgery Center Association (ASCA) Washington, D.C.
+Fly-In, last week.
+The CASA team was able to take the ASC message to 23 California legislators.
 In addition to educating on the benefit of ASCs, the group was encouraging our lawmakers to co-sponsor the Ambulatory Surgical Center Quality and Access Act of 2017 (HR 1838) and Removing Barriers to Colorectal Cancer Screening Act of 2017 (HR 1017).
-In addition, the members were encouraged to sign on to a bi-partisan letter asking Health and Human Service Secretary Dr. Tom Price, to administratively move the ASC payment update to the hospital market basket system.

 The Ambulatory Surgical Center Quality and Access Act of 2017 (H.R.
 1838) would move the ASC payment update from the Consumer Price Index for All Urban Consumers (CPI-U) to the hospital market basket system, add an ASC representative to the Advisory Panel on Hospital Outpatient Payment and create more transparency within the Medicare procedure approval and quality reporting processes.
 This bill would ensure the Medicare system and its beneficiaries continue to have access to the high quality, low-cost services ASCs provide.